Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 15 active stops operating within Scarness, serving a mix of bus routes.
+Public transport analysis indicates 15 active transport stops operating within Scarness, consisting of a mix of buses.
 These stops are serviced by 5 individual routes, collectively providing 211 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 185 meters from the nearest stop.
+Transport accessibility is rated as excellent, with residents typically located 185 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 91%, with 5% walking.
+Vehicle ownership averages 0.9 per dwelling, below the regional average.

 Frequently Asked Questions - Transport